beego/beedoc/en-US/intro/Introduction.md

 # What is Beego?

 Beego is a HTTP framework for rapid development of Go applications.
-It can be used to develop API, web app and backend services quickly.
+It can be used to develop APIs, web apps and backend services quickly.
 It is a RESTful framework.
-It is inspired by Tornado, Sinatra and Flask and has integrated some of Go-specific features such as interfaces and struct embeddedness.
+It is inspired by Tornado, Sinatra and Flask and has integrated some of Go-specific features such as interfaces and struct embedding.

 ## The architecture of Beego